SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

     }
 ```

+##Summary
-This code as presented is a little bit inefficient - behind the scenes there is still quite a lot of Mvx code being loaded.
-However, for a simple binding solution if you are only working on MonoTouch, then I think it works quite well.
+This code as presented should be very simple to follow.

+Under the hood, it is a little bit inefficient - behind the scenes there is still quite a lot of Mvx code being loaded which is never actually used.

+For a simple binding solution if you are only working on MonoTouch, then I think this works very well.
 For coders who are looking beyond MonoTouch, then I definitely recommend still trying the "full" MvvmCross experience - it's built from the ground up to allow you to share 90% of your code across platforms.